Bloody Sunday (1920): Morning: IRA assassinations

 There has been confusion and disagreement about the status of the IRA's victims on the morning of Bloody Sunday.
 At the time, the British government said that the men killed were ordinary British officers or (in some cases) innocent civilians.
 The IRA were convinced that most of their targets had been British Intelligence agents.
 In a 1972 article, historian Tom Bowden concluded that "the officers shot by the IRA were, in the main, involved in some aspect of British intelligence".
-Charles Townshend disagreed: in a response published in 1979, he criticized Bowden's work, while presenting evidence from the Collins Papers to show that "several of the 21st November cases were just regular officers".
+Charles Townshend disagreed: in a response published in 1979, he criticised Bowden's work, while presenting evidence from the Collins Papers to show that "several of the 21st November cases were just regular officers".
 The most recent research, by Irish military historian Jane Leonard, concluded that, of the nine British officers who were killed, six had been undertaking intelligence work; two had been court-martial officers; another was a senior staff officer serving with Irish Command, but unconnected with military intelligence.
 One of the two men shot at the Gresham Hotel (Wilde) was probably on secret service, but the other was an innocent civilian, killed because the assassins went to the wrong room.

 In all, 14 men were killed outright, and another was mortally wounded, while five others were wounded but survived.
 Only one Squad member was captured, Frank Teeling, but he managed to escape from jail soon after.
 Another IRA volunteer was slightly wounded in the hand.
 IRA volunteer and future Irish politician, Todd Andrews, said later that "the fact is that the majority of the IRA raids were abortive.
 The men sought were not in their digs or in several cases, the men looking for them bungled their jobs".

 Collins justified the killings in this way: My one intention was the destruction of the undesirables who continued to make miserable the lives of ordinary decent citizens.
 I have proof enough to assure myself of the atrocities which this gang of spies and informers have committed.
 If I had a second motive it was no more than a feeling such as I would have for a dangerous reptile.
 By their destruction the very air is made sweeter.
 For myself, my conscience is clear.
 There is no crime in detecting in wartime the spy and the informer.
 They have destroyed without trial.
 I have paid them back in their own coin.